sasankamouliveleti/CloudSim/README.md

 sbt run
 ```

-as there are multiple main classes you will be prompted with the class to choose.
-The description of classes is below
+there are multiple main classed and their description of classes is below.
+By default RunAllSimulation class executes which nothing but executing all the below main classes.
 <ol>
 <li>Simulation1 - Results out power consumed, cpu utilization metrics and summary of simulation results using default VM Allocation Policy</li>
 <li>Simulation2 - Results out the cost of the operation and summary of simulation results using default VM Allocation Policy</li>